RndUsername/osmu-wiki/README.md

 beforehand to check for any build errors.

 If your commit gets to be on the master branch, it will be automatically deployed through [Vercel](https://vercel.com).

+## Resources
+- you can find the Figma Design Files [here](https://www.figma.com/community/file/1327223930083607761/osmu-website)
+- this project was made with [Starlight](https://starlight.astro.build)